dwyl/phoenix-todo-list-tutorial/README.md

-Now that we have `default` values for `person_id` and `status` if you submit the `/items/new` form it will succeed.
+Now that we have `default` values for `person_id` and `status` if you submit the `/items/new` form, it will succeed.